-The North Sea School Service resides at the North Sea Oceanarium – the largest aquarium in northern Europe.
+Read more about The North Sea Oceanarium - the largest aquarium in Northern Europe!

 In the late 70’s the idea of an aquarium in Hirtshals arise amongst local politicians and business people.
 The idea develops to include a science center for researching fishing, with the aquarium as the public face.
 In January 1984 The Museum of North Sea is inaugurated as a combined aquarium and contemporary museum for modern fishing.
 It is recognized by the state as a culture historically museum.
 Back then, the expected visitor number per year was 145.000 – the real number ended up being 250.000.

 In 1998 the Museum Of The North Sea is expanded by the Oceanarium, the large aquarium with 4,5 million liters of water, making it possible to display the fish of the North Sea in their natural shoals.
 The inauguration was made by The Museum of The North Sea’s protector Princess Alexandra.
 The expansion meant the visiting numbers went up to 440.000 the first year.
 And in 2001 the new sealarium opens, combined with the outdoor area including a playground and café.

 In 2003 a violent fire destroys the entire building surrounding the Oceanarium and the infamous sunfish, Klumpe, dies.
 The rebuild lasts 18 months.
 In July 2005 The Oceanarium reopens and is once again inaugurated by The Museum of The North Sea’s protector, Princess Alexandra.
 In October 2005 another accident strikes, when a window in the sealarium breaks and the building surrounding the Oceanarium is flooded.